w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Distributed data architecture under centralized governance and standardization for interoperability, enabled by a shared and harmonized self-serve data infrastructure

 - *Domain-oriented decentralized data ownership*
-  - Decentralization and distribution of responsibility to people who are closest to the data, in order to support continuous change and scalability
+  - Decentralization and distribution of responsibility to people who are closest to the data, to support continuous change and scalability
   - Each domain exposes its own op/analytical APIs
 - **Data as a product** (_quantum_)
-  - Products must be discoverable, addressable, trustworthy, self-describing, secure
+  - Products must be discoverable, addressable, trustworthy, self-describing, and secure
 - *Self-serve data infrastructure as a platform*
   - High-level abstraction of infrastructure to provision and manage the lifecycle of data products
 - *Federated computational governance*
-  - A governance model that embraces decentralization and domain self-sovereignty, interoperability through global standardization, a dynamic topology, automated execution of decisions by the platform
+  - A governance model that embraces decentralization and domain self-sovereignty, interoperability through global standardization, a dynamic topology, and automated execution of decisions by the platform

 [Zhamak Dehghani (2019).
 Data monolith to mesh](https://martinfowler.com/articles/data-monolith-to-mesh.html)